|

 with which they dabble.
 In fact, many girls are led into Wicca by feminist

-teachers (and nuns!) trying to reclaim some sort of mythic lost
+teachers (and nuns!) under the delusion of reclaiming some sort of mythic

-femininity.
-But Wicca is fundamentally opposed to Christianity, for
+“lost femininity.”
+But Wicca is fundamentally opposed to Christianity,

 |